 CEUs/Hours Offered: AOTA/0.2 Advanced, Category 1: Domain Of OT - Context And Environment; CE Broker/2.0 Home Study, General (FL), Patient Related (AL), General Continuing Education (GA), Direct Client/patient Services In Occupational Therapy (SC), CE Broker #20-620092; IACET/0.2; NBCOT PDUs/2.5 Advanced, Rehabilitation; RESNA/0.2 Advanced

-- After this course, participants will be able to describe the types of assistive technology, adaptive equipment, and specialized/common architectural products used to maximize independence, accessibility, and safety.
+- After this course, participants will be able to describe the basic principles of universal design and the types of assistive technology, adaptive equipment, and specialized/common architectural products used to maximize independence, accessibility, and safety and the benefits of including an accessibility consultant on a design/build team.

 - After this course, participants will be able to recognize how to conduct a comprehensive environmental and functional assessment to determine the impact of environmental barriers on a person's ability to perform daily activities and recognize potential solutions from low tech to high tech to provide options.